MikeForde/mysqlrrwd/README.md

-A MySQL adaptation of chapter 6 of Rust Development with Rocket by Karuna Murti
+A MySQL adaptation of chapters 5-6 of Rust Development with Rocket by Karuna Murti